This content has been machine translated dynamically.

 Step 1: Set CTX_XDL_HDX_3D_PRO to Y when installing the Linux VDA

-For information about environment variables, see Step 8: Set up the runtime environment to complete the installation.
+For information about environment variables, see Step 8: Run easy install to configure the environment and VDA to complete the installation.

 Step 2: Install Xdamage